Fresh Air Innovators is a free, curriculum-aligned program developed by the University of NSW.

 For registered schools, specialised equipment (including air pollution monitors and air filters) and experiment materials will be provided in a resource box sent directly to your school.
 Computers or tablets are occasionally needed during the program for recording data or accessing online resources.
 These requirements are clearly outlined in advance to allow for arrangement of devices and using shared devices is fine.
 Further to this, only basic classroom supplies and standard school stationery are required.
 For more information about resources, see the 'for teachers' information at bottom of 'lessons' page.

-Does it fit with the current, and new, NSW curriculum?
+Does it fit with curriculum?

 Click to view